NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * __Mutation Frequency:__ Analyze somatic mutations that were called in the WXS and Targeted Sequencing pipelines and their associated genes
     * __Clinical Data Analysis:__ Analyze and visualize clinical data associated with your cohort
     * __Cohort Comparison:__ Analyze the properties of multiple cohorts
-    * Set Operations:__ - Display a Venn diagram and compare/contrast cohorts or gene/mutation sets
+    * __Set Operations:__ Display a Venn diagram and compare/contrast cohorts or gene/mutation sets
     * __BAM Slicing Download:__ Download a specific region of a BAM file created by the GDC
     * __ProteinPaint:__ Visualize somatic mutations on a specific linear gene or chromosomal region
     * __Gene Expression Clustering:__ Visualizes gene expression clustering for a specific cohort